Penicillin for Sickle Cell Disease

 Children can use other antibiotics, such as erythromycin, if they are allergic to penicillin.1,7

 Another concern is that pneumococcus bacteria will become resistant to penicillin over time.
-This happens when the bacteria develop ways to break down penicillin and prevent it from working.
-Studies have shown that people with SCD who take penicillin are no more likely to have penicillin-resistant bacteria.
-However, doctors may still use other types of antibiotics to treat an acute infection.1,8,9
+This happens when the bacteria develop ways to prevent penicillin from working.
+Some studies have shown that people with SCD who take penicillin are no more likely to have penicillin-resistant bacteria.
+However, it is still a concern that those with sickle cell may experience the emergence of resistant pneumococcal bacteria, so they should work closely with their doctor about the proper use of penicillin (compliance and evaluating if it is needed after age 5) and how to treat acute infections.
+Doctors may still use other types of antibiotics to treat an acute infection.1,8,9

 Things to know about penicillin